Conservative projection-based data-driven model order reduction of a fluid-kinetic spectral solver: Introduction

-We propose a novel strategy for constructing efficient data-driven conservative parametric kinetic ROMs.
+We propose a novel strategy for constructing data-driven conservative parametric kinetic ROMs.
 The method is based on the asymmetrically weighted Hermite spectral expansion in velocity~\cite{grant_1967_hermite, schumer_1998_sw_aw, camporeale_2016_sps}.
-The so-called fluid-kinetic coupling in this formulation arises from the lower-order Hermite expansion coefficients representing macroscopic fluid dynamics, while the higher-order coefficients account for microscopic kinetic effects.
+The so-called \textit{fluid-kinetic} coupling in this formulation arises from the lower-order Hermite expansion coefficients representing macroscopic fluid dynamics, while the higher-order coefficients account for microscopic kinetic effects.
 Leveraging this fluid-kinetic coupling property, we only build a ROM for the higher-order moment equations, as most memory and computational resources are spent on resolving the kinetic moments.
 As a result, the fluid moments remain intact, ensuring local and global conservation of mass, momentum, and energy.
-This strategy can also be interpreted as solving for a modal decomposition of a (transformed) heat flux nonlocal closure, which can complement other closure-learning methods such as Hammett-Perkins~\cite{hammet_1990_closure}, neural networks~\cite{maulik_2020_nn, ma_2020_nn}, sparse regression~\cite{alves_2022_sg, donaghy_2023_sg}, and balanced truncation and rational interpolation~\cite{gillot_2021_bt}.
 The concept of selectively reducing only the higher-order moments of the dynamics was introduced in~\citet{peng_2021_jcp_micro_macro_radiation} using DLR for the radiation transport equations and extended to the kinetic equations in~\citet{coughlin_2024_jcp_micro_macro} using DLR.
 Furthermore,~\citet{koellermeier_2024_micro_macro_shallow_water} applied POD and DLR reduction to higher-order moments in the shallow water equations, demonstrating both local and global mass conservation.
-In this work, we build on this idea by employing POD for the higher-order moments of the kinetic plasma equations, an approach that has not been explored before.
+We build on this idea by employing POD for the higher-order moments of the kinetic plasma equations, an approach that, to the best of our knowledge, has not been explored before.
 We test the ROM on 1D1V Vlasov-Poisson benchmark problems, including weak Landau damping and two-stream instability, demonstrating a significant reduction in the number of DOFs.
 We anticipate the ROM will be particularly useful in reducing 3D3V simulations due to POD's favorable memory and computational scaling.

 The remainder of the paper is organized as follows.
 Section~\ref{sec:fom} describes the Vlasov-Poisson equations and their discretization via an asymmetrically weighted Hermite basis in velocity and second-order central finite differencing in space.
 Section~\ref{sec:rom} presents the data-driven ROMs approach based on POD and its conservation properties.
 Section~\ref{sec:numerical-results} presents the numerical results, and we conclude the paper in section~\ref{sec:conclusions}.